416LJ/416lj.github.io/README.md

 # 416lj.github.io
-## theme is not mine. couldn't find creator. credits to the creator. i know its a free theme.
+## Theme is not mine. couldn't find creator. credits to the creator.
+## My personal website.